Code-Institute-Submissions/gareth-39-Gamewise-Blog/README.md

 #

 # UX/UI
-The quiz was created to show my programming knowledge Django, Html, User stories,<br> Issues Agile development, Python testing and Api's.
+The blog was created to show my programming knowledge of Django, Html, User stories,<br> Issues Agile development, Python testing and Api's.

 #